 The good life does not mean making money, buying material things or pursuing fame.
 Rather, it has to do with taking care of yourself, your family and your community.
 It is showing love by performing acts of kindness.
 It is having the courage to be honest with ourselves and with others.
 It is getting wisdom through years of listening to others and learning from our mistakes.
 It is being generous to our family and community without expecting anything in return.
 It is living life as a kind, humble member of the community.

 Through the Bimaadiziwin Fund, we will help make this good way of life possible for Indigenous students at Carleton.

-The Aboriginal Enriched Support Program (AESP) is one of only two programs in Canada that provides students with a route to university degree admission while gaining credits that count to a future degree.
-In the first year of study, the AESP integrates familiar Indigenous traditions and cultural experiences into academic learning to ensure a supportive learning environment and a smooth transition into the university system.
-AESP-supported students have entered into a Carleton degree program with an 80% success rate of completion.
+The Indigenous Enriched Support Program (IESP) is one of only two programs in Canada that provides students with a route to university degree admission while gaining credits that count to a future degree.
+In the first year of study, the IESP integrates familiar Indigenous traditions and cultural experiences into academic learning to ensure a supportive learning environment and a smooth transition into the university system.
+IESP-supported students have entered into a Carleton degree program with an 80% success rate of completion.